SonWoohun/Woohun-s-Blog/aboutme.md

 I was deeply impressed by humanism despite one of the most tragic scenes in the modern history of Korea.
 Not to lose this sort of warmth myself, I put it as the title of this blog.
 Let me translate the poem as follows :

-The Way of a Child from Hundred Ancestors
+-The Way of a Child from Hundred Ancestors-

 Hundred and thirty-two descendants